 Excavations have revealed several buildings, both ritual and domestic and the works suggest there are likely to be more in the vicinity.
 Pottery, cremated animal bones, stone tools and polished stone mace heads have also been discovered.
 Some of the stone slabs are decorated with geometrical lozenges typical of other Neolithic sites.
 There are the remains of a large stone wall -- the "Great Wall of Brodgar" -- that may have been 330 feet long and 13 feet or more wide.
 It appears to traverse the entire peninsula the site is on and may have been a symbolic barrier between the ritual landscape of the area and the mundane world around it.
 The temple-like structure, which was discovered in 2008, has walls 13 feet thick and the shape and size of the building are visible, with the walls still standing to a height of more three feet.
 The structure is 82 feet long and 66 feet wide.
 There is a cross-shaped inner sanctum and the building was surrounded by a paved outer passage.

-For a relatively current look at the discoveries and the ongoing work at this site, see the August 2014 issue of the National Geographic magazine.
+For a current look at the discoveries and the ongoing work at this site, see the Ness of Brodgar Trust.
 In addition, the Ness of Brodgar Trust has published two pamphlets, The Ness of Brodgar and The Ness of Brodgar: Digging Deeper,

 documenting the excavation work as of 2016.
 About the Ness of Brodgar